 Of course over the years, I started to take more serious jobs and I had to upgrade to more powerful tools.
 So my most powerful machine today is a desktop computer, dual booting Windows 7 and Ubuntu.
 It has an Quad Core i5 CPU with 8GB of RAM (I could upgrade, but ah laziness).
 It serves just fine for web development, application development, graphic design, and video creation.

 I still use a laptop for my day to day work because it is more portable then a desktop.
 My current Laptop is a Acer Aspire S3, with an upgraded SSD drive.
 And had cost me around $550 with the upgrade.

-As you can see all I listed were simple affordable machine with nothing particularly remarkable about them.
+As you can see, everything I listed are simple affordable machine with nothing particularly remarkable about them.
 Of course it is nice to have a nice new and fast machine, in hope of using it for many years to come, but I find them overkill for a beginner.
 I understand people are tempted to get the flashy Macs or The Microsoft Surface Studios but I like to think that those should come as a nice reward after you have made enough money in the field.